gnorse/ACM/Doc/xenomorphs.md

 ### Frontliners: The main frontline combatans of the hive.
 - Defender: The rank and file grunt.
 Capable of shrugging off non-AP pistol-caliber fire. below average speed, below average damage, average health, below average dodge, high armor.
 - Warrior: The skirmisher.
-Is strong enough to grab most lifeforms and drag them around. average speed, average damage, average health, low dodge, above average armor.
-May leap, Will Grab and Drag.
+Is strong enough to grab most lifeforms and drag them around. average speed, average damage, average health, low dodge, above average armor. has lunge, Will Grab and Drag.
 - Crusher: The tank.
 Capable of shrugging off most bullets. low speed, below average damage, high health, very low dodge, very high armor.
 May charge at the target.

 ### Ranged: Castes that have evolved to weaponize their acid into ranged attacks.